Dr. Karin Bodewits

 Co-founder & owner

-Women in science, self-presentation & networking, poster presentations, time-management, science communication
+Women and career, self-presentation & networking, poster presentations, time-management, science communication, storytelling and outreach.

 International and intercultural experiences

 UK (University of Edinburgh)